HiConceit/CCNextField/README.md

 ### Direct

-Copy the `CCNextField` file from src folder.
+Copy the `CCNextField` file from Source folder.

 ## Usage